 Sir Isaac Newton was an English scientist.
 He was born in 1642 and died in 1727.
-This was around the time of the early colonization of North America: the founding of some of the original 13 colonies, the French and Indiana wars and the Salem witch trials, but before the American Revolution.
+This was around the time of the early colonization of North America: the founding of some of the original 13 colonies, the French and Indiana wars, and the Salem witch trials, but before the American Revolution.

 Newton is best known for three very important principles of physics called classical mechanics.
 These principles describe how things move and are referred to today by his name - Newton's Laws of Motion.
 There are three of them, Newtons First, Second and Third Law of Motion.
-Today's experiment will demonstrate Newton's Second Law of Motion.

 Science in Context: Newton's Second Law of Motion is a database you can use in any IndyPL Library Branch or at home.
 Login using your IndyPL library card number.
 The Science in Context database will show you articles, images and videos to help you learn about Newton's Second Law.

 You can ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.